joelczk/LumiRandom/README.txt

 5. To log into a professor account, choose any username from P00001 to P00100
 6. The password for both student and professor accounts are 'password'

+Languages used: python, JavaScript, HTML, CSS

+The project repository is also available at https://github.com/joelczk/CS2102-Project